kyleballard/salesforce-streaming/README.md

 ## Credits

-The CometD.NET library in this project is a modified version of the [CometD.NET Library](https://github.com/Oyatel/CometD.NET) which works on versions of .NET prior to Core.
+The [CometD.NET Library](https://github.com/Oyatel/CometD.NET) in this project is one which works on versions of .NET prior to Core.
 I made alterations to this, primarily around how Json serialization works to make it compatible with .NET Core.
 Some additional modifications were also made to the library to enhance it.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.